patrickn/neaveynet-hugo/content/post/ferry-to-nador.md

 We arrived at the port in Motril at 11:00, just in time to check-in, only to discover that our ferry had left 2 hours earlier!
 After a brief chat with the guy at the check-in desk we discovered that the only option was to ride back 90km in the direction we had just come from to catch the 13:00 hrs sailing from Almeria to Nador.

-We finallt arrived about 30 minutes before the scheduled departure time and boarded the ferry.
+We finally arrived about 30 minutes before the scheduled departure time and boarded the ferry.
 Which left about 40 minutes late!